Atatürk's reforms: New capital

 The reform movement chose Ankara as its new capital in 1923, as a rejection of the perceived corruption and decadence of cosmopolitan Istanbul and its Ottoman heritage, as well as electing to choose a capital more geographically centered in Turkey.
 During the disastrous 1912–13 First Balkan War, Bulgarian troops had advanced to Çatalca, mere miles from Istanbul, creating a fear that the Ottoman capital would have to be moved to Anatolia; the reform movement wanted to avoid a similar incident with Turkey.

 Advances in the press

 The Anadolu Agency was founded in 1920 during the Turkish War of Independence by Journalist Yunus Nadi Abalıoğlu and writer Halide Edip.
 The agency was officially launched on 6 April 1920, 17 days before the Turkish Grand National Assembly convened for the first time.
 It announced the first legislation passed by the Assembly, which established the Republic of Turkey.

-However, Anadolu Agency acquired an autonomous status after Atatürk reformed the organizational structure (added some of his closest friends) to turn the Anadolu Agency into a western news agency.
+However, Anadolu Agency acquired an autonomous status after Atatürk reformed the organizational structure to turn the Anadolu Agency into a Western news agency.
 This new administrative structure declared the "Anadolu Agency Corporation" on 1 March 1925.
-Anadolu Agency Corporation acquired an autonomous status with an unexampled organizational chart, something that did not even exist in the western countries in those days.
+Anadolu Agency Corporation acquired an autonomous status with an unexampled organizational chart, something that did not even exist in the Western countries in those days.